Cutteslowe: Cutteslowe Walls

 Between 1934 and 1959 the Cutteslowe Walls excluded the council house tenants of the Cutteslowe Estate from an estate of private houses between them and Banbury Road.
 A private developer, Clive Saxton’s Urban Housing Company, built the private houses.
 The northern wall divided Wolsey Road from Carlton Road, the southern Aldrich Road from Wentworth Road.
 The walls were 9 ft high and topped with spikes.

 Soon after the Cuttleslowe Walls were built, a campaign was started to have them demolished, led by Communist Party of Great Britain (CPGB) activist Abraham Lazarus.
 Lazarus, who often went by the pseudonym "Bill Firestone", was already well known in the city of Oxford for having organised a rent strike on the Florence Park housing estate in Cowley, and chairing the 1934 Oxford Pressed Steel Company strike committee.
 On 11 May 1935, the Oxford branch of the CPGB and Lazarus gathered a crowd of over 2,000 people to call for the demolition of the Cuttleslowe Walls, and approached the wall wielding pickaxes.
 However, Oxford City Police intercepted the march and defended the walls.

 During the Second World War, a tank whose crew was trying to return from Banbury Road to its base on Elsfield Way took a wrong turn and demolished one of the walls rather than turn back.
 The wall was rebuilt, but after escalating public protests and several unofficial attempts, the walls were eventually officially demolished after the council bought the land the walls stood on for £1,000.

 A small fragment of the Aldrich Road wall existed in a private garden in Wentworth Road until the 1980s.
 A blue plaque was erected by the Oxfordshire Blue Plaques Board close to the site of the southern wall in 2006.
 Part of the wall was later taken to Oxford Town Hall where it is currently on display inside the Museum of Oxford's dedicated Cutteslowe Wall exhibit.

+Cutteslowe Bridge

+The Cutteslowe estate was divided by a wall, but it was also separated from Cutteslowe Park by Oxford's northern bypass, the A40, a very busy dual carriageway.
+There is an underpass, but it was dark and frightening.
+The proposal for a bridge is said to have been from a class in Cutteslowe Primary School, but the proposal gathered momentum in part because Sustrans agreed that it would form an important link in the National Cycle Network, and in part because of the adoption of the campaign by Jackie Gray, the newly-elected LibDem Councillor.
+The work was carried out in 1998 by the Cutteslowe Bridge Project, and an application was made to the Millenium Commission which approved the bid.

 Governance

-Eddlethorpe was formerly a township in the parish of Woolvercot, in 1858 Cutteslowe became a separate civil parish, on 1 April 1932 the parish was abolished to form Gosford and Water Eaton.
+Cutteslowe was formerly a township in the parish of Woolvercot or Wolvercote, in 1858 Cutteslowe became a separate civil parish, on 1 April 1932 the parish was abolished to form Gosford and Water Eaton.
 In 1931 the parish had a population of 62.
+Cutteslowe is now an unparished area.